compromise-evident/semiprime-training-data/README.md

 <br>
 <br>

-## Prove RSA is cracked when a model aces your generated testing-data
+## Prove RSA is cracked when a model aces your generated test.txt

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/semiprime-training-data/main/Other/Configurable_781a1d3c777505b1a23134b891a80d30.png">